 TUPE is complex, but essentially provides for the employees affected by a transfer automatically to continue in their jobs with their existing terms and conditions and continuity of employment preserved intact.
 In essence, it is as if the new employer steps into the old employer's shoes.
 Dismissals before or after the transfer by reason of the transfer itself are automatically unfair.

 TUPE also requires the provision of information to and collective consultation with recognised trade unions or elected employee representatives concerning the transfer.
+See our Inbrief on TUPE for more information.

-For further information on this subject please contact:
+For more information on this subject please contact: